sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.repository.rst

    removed from the internal virtual hierarchy, but not in the actual backend.
 This is because those objects can be referenced by other instances.

+   .. rubric:: Initialization

+   Construct a new instance with empty metadata.

+   :param backend: instance of repository backend to use to actually store the file objects.
+By default, an
+       instance of the ``SandboxRepositoryBackend`` will be created.

    .. py:attribute:: _file_cls
       :canonical: aiida.repository.repository.Repository._file_cls
       :value: None

-   .. py:method:: __init__(backend: typing.Optional[aiida.repository.backend.AbstractRepositoryBackend] = None)
-      :canonical: aiida.repository.repository.Repository.__init__

-      Construct a new instance with empty metadata.

-      :param backend: instance of repository backend to use to actually store the file objects.
-By default, an instance of the ``SandboxRepositoryBackend`` will be created.

    .. py:method:: __str__() -> str
       :canonical: aiida.repository.repository.Repository.__str__